About Tetsu Nagasawa

 The talk will be held at Namgyalgar, a retreat centre in the heart of the Glasshouse Mountains.
 Surrounded by this stunning landscape, wallabies and myriad of bird songs, Namgyalgar is the perfect location for reflective and relaxing time.

 The address is 206 Glasshouse-Woodford road at Glasshouse Mountains.
-To get there follow the road to the look at, and passed the look at cafe, turn right down in a small valley.
-Continue until you get there.
-A welcoming atmosphere is waiting on the other side.
+To get there follow the road to the look out, and passed the look out cafe, turn right, down a small sealed road.
+Continue until you get to 206, then drive up to Namgyalgar.